Easy Day Trips from Dublin

 How to Get There

-Take a DART (Dublin Area Rapid Transit) train from Dublin to Howth.
+Dublin passengers can reach Howth by using the DART (Dublin Area Rapid Transit) train services.
 The journey takes approximately 30 minutes.

 What to See and Do